-In March 2014, we issued warrants to purchase 922,309 shares of common stock with an exercise price of \$1.00 per share to two employees and a member of our board of directors in his capacity as a consultant to us for past services.
-We valued the warrants at \$2.7 million using the Black-Scholes option-pricing model.
-Due to the immediate exercisability of the warrants upon issuance, we immediately recognized \$1.3 million and \$1.4 million in research and development expense and general and administrative expense, respectively, in the condensed consolidated statement of operations.
-None of the warrants were exercised as of June 30, 2014.
+In March 2014, we issued warrants to purchase 553,274 shares of common stock with an exercise price of \$1.667 per share to two employees and a member of our board of directors in his capacity as a consultant to us for past services.
+We valued the warrants at \$2.7 million using the Black-Scholes option-pricing model on the date of grant.
+Due to the immediate exercisability of the warrants upon issuance, we immediately recognized \$1.3 million and \$1.4 million in research and development expense and general and administrative expense, respectively, in the consolidated statement of operations.
+In connection with the closing of our IPO, all outstanding warrants for common stock were exercised on a net basis into 491,580 shares of common stock.